bunnaery/js-airbnb-code-sample/README.md

 # js-airbnb-code-sample
-This coding sample was pulled from my group capstone project called 'Barbie Fischer Chess App.'
+This coding sample was pulled from my capstone project.
 It was a mobile chess app aimed towards users who wanted to practice their chess openings and continue to play against a chess engine after leaving the opening game (which you cannot do on sites like Chess.com currently).

 It was created using React Native on the frontend and Python (Flask) on the backend.
 This particular snippet is taken from the frontend.